 The first ever coffee capsules made from 80% recycled aluminium are the Original Line Master Origin Colombia coffee.
 They were introduced in March this year in selected countries and will continue to be rolled out from July onwards.
 By the end of 2021, Nespresso aims to have the full Original Line and Vertuo ranges of coffee capsules made using recycled aluminium.

-The launch of the capsules follows the introduction of new fully recyclable boxes for Nespresso machines, made from 95% recycled material, earlier this year in March.
-By the end of 2021, Nespresso targets to have all machines sold in this new packaging.
+The launch of the capsules follows the transition of our machine packaging to a new material which is fully recyclable and made using 95% recycled content.
+By the end of 2022, almost all of our machines will be packaged in this material.

 “These new initiatives take Nespresso a step closer to creating a more circular business model,” said Jérôme Pérez.
 “We will continue to work towards increasing the proportion of recycled aluminium in our coffee capsules and to drive up the recycling rate of our used capsules, making it as easy as possible for our customers to recycle them.”

 Nespresso has also reached a global recycling rate of 30% and will continue to work to increase it.
 Since 2014, the company has invested over 185 million CHF in its recycling programs globally, with over 100’000 collection points in 53 countries.

 “Consumer participation is central to success, so we are incredibly grateful for the enthusiasm our customers have shown in achieving our current recycling rate.
 We aim to now build on this positive momentum.
 We will continue our efforts to promote recycling among consumers, working towards achieving our ultimate ambition of recycling all of our capsules,” said Pérez.

 Recycling is a collective effort, and increasing recycling rates is dependent on four key elements: